-If you can't afford this, it may mean that you are a better candidate for a partial pay installment agreement, non-collectible status, an offer in compromise or possibly even a bankruptcy.
+If you can’t afford to pay over time, it may mean that you are a better candidate for a partial pay installment agreement, non-collectible status, an offer in compromise or possibly even a bankruptcy.
 (Visit installment agreement page for more information).

 If you owe the IRS $25,000 or less and set up an auto debited, full pay, installment plan, the IRS will withdraw the lien after 3 consecutive payments.
-If the debt is between $25000 and $50000 it won't, but it also won't record a lien notice if the plan is set up and the payment is auto debited from an account.
-Debts between $50,000 and $250,000 will result in a lien notice filing.
+If the debt is between $25000 and $50000 it won’t, but it also won’t record a lien notice if the plan is set up and the payment is auto debited from an account.
+Debts above $50,000 will usually cause an IRS lien notice filing if nothing is done to prevent it.

 Steps to Take